 It does, however, lack the ability to pass through greater than 60 fps.
 As a result, you would be unable to utilize a 144 Hz 1080p display to its potential using this capture card out of the box.
 It requires a USB 3.0 port to utilize its full potential, so be aware of that when deciding on your purchase.

 Of course, there is a workaround to that little issue involving mirroring the source, if the source is on a PC.
-This only works with NVIDIA cards though, which we recommend using for streaming anyways.
+This only works with NVIDIA cards though, which I recommend using for streaming anyways.

-To get the Audio of the signal, you can usually send it over HDMI, but in the cases that you can’t get that working, we wrote a guide on how to route your audio.
+To get the Audio of the signal, you can usually send it over HDMI, but in the cases that you can’t get that working, I wrote a guide on how to route your audio.

 For YouTube Content Creators: AVerMedia Live Gamer Ultra